b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 # K #

+### KRAUS, N. ###

-Kraus, Nicholas (2023).
+* Kraus, Nicholas (2023).
 'The Glorious Glockenspiel: A Guide to Greatness in Playing and Performing'.
 Nicholas Khatchadourian, Publisher. eBook.
 ASIN B0C3W3TF8K.
 NB: I have this text on the 'Play Books' Android application.

+**Purport:**
 Amazon writeup:

 "The Glorious Glockenspiel: A Guide to Greatness in Playing and Performing" is an extensive guide that provides a comprehensive overview of the Glockenspiel, covering everything from the instrument's history and basic music theory to advanced playing techniques and performance tips.
 This book is suitable for both beginners and experienced musicians who are interested in learning or improving their Glockenspiel skills.